-In the Gospel of Mark 6:53–56, we see the tremendous power of contact with Our Lord.
-They laid the sick in the marketplace and begged Jesus to allow them touch just the fringe of his cloak.
+In the Gospel of Mark 6:53-56, we see the tremendous power of contact with Our Lord.
+They laid the sick in the marketplace and begged Jesus to allow them touch just the fringe of His cloak.
 And all who touched him were cured (Mark 6:56).
-I know Jesus will never say no to their request.
-He is Jesus for you.
+It is hundred percent certain and assured that Jesus will never say no to their request.
+Therefore, this is Jesus for you.
 He longs for our closeness, but we have lost faith.

-Remember the gospel of Mark 6:53–56 says that it is all.
+Remember that the gospel of Mark 6:53-56 says that all the people who touched Him were healed.
 It means no one was left, even the most sinful of them.
 Today, Jesus heals all the people who approached Him.
 He does not segregate.

 Contact with the Lord.